DEC-TN/DEC-TN.github.io/README.md

 Windows:
   * I'll add instructions for Windows users when I get a PC to test on.

+**Editing Files**

+If you're feeling brave, you can use a text editor older than you called `vim`.
+There are countless memes about how difficult it is to close vim though, so you'd be better off using something like [Atom](https://atom.io/).
+You can also use Atom to create your Pull Requests, but I have not done so, I'm a terminal person myself.

 **Theming**

 Jekyll uses [SASS](https://sass-lang.com) to preprocess stylesheets.
 It is a wonderful thing to not have to edit a million slightly differing stylesheets for different pages anymore.